 Braider Kersti Pitre's bright yellow-and-white 'do is the ultimate eye-catcher.
 We love the contrast of her alternating thick and thin cornrows.
 For a change, Kimble suggests adding some dimension to this lemonade-hued topknot with darker-colored extensions; to get a similar look at home, wrap braids with black embroidery floss.

 Long and Side-Swept

 Content creator Lesley's geometric braids are a reminder that simple doesn't have to be boring.
 To switch things up, Kimble says she "would take the braids and roll them into an updo and add some fun accessories."
 (TBH, we'd also love to see these braids woven into a traditional three-plait.)

 Stitch Braids With Undercut

-"I love this look so much!" says Kimble.
-To make the undercut "pop even more" on this style, Kimble recommends adding color; try a spray-on, wash-out hair color like Dark and Lovely Go Intense!
-Color Sprays.
+This undercut/stitch braid combo by @shellyafrikhair is geometric eye candy.
+"I love this look so much!"
+Kimble gushes.
+To make the undercut "pop even more" on this style, she recommends adding color; try a spray-on, wash-out hair color like Dark and Lovely's Go Intense!
+Color Sprays ($5).